20 zip codes·Updated June 2026

 4 Bedroom$5,340/mo

-Fair Market Rents are published annually by HUD for the Seattle metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Seattle metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the Seattle metro area is $3,470/month.
-Current median asking rents are near or below the FMR for this area.
+HUD's Fair Market Rent for a 2-bedroom in the Seattle metro is $3,470/month.
+Asking rents come in about 45% below the federal benchmark, which can make Section 8 properties competitive here.

-Seattle's rental market runs on tech — Amazon, Microsoft, and a deep startup ecosystem create well-paying renters who can afford high rents.
-No state income tax is a nice bonus for both tenants and landlords.
-Capitol Hill, Ballard, and Fremont are premium neighborhoods.
-South Seattle, Rainier Valley, and the suburbs offer more moderate pricing.
-Washington state has been adding tenant protections over the past few years, so landlords need to stay current on notice requirements and eviction rules.
-The other thing about Seattle is that the market softened when remote work took off — some tech workers left for cheaper cities.
-It's recovered, but it showed that the market isn't as bulletproof as it seemed pre-2020.
+Seattle's rental market runs on tech.
+Amazon, Microsoft, and a deep startup ecosystem produce well-paying renters who can absorb high rents.
+No state income tax helps both tenants and landlords.
+Capitol Hill, Ballard, and Fremont are premium.
+South Seattle, Rainier Valley, and the suburbs are moderate.
+Washington has been adding tenant protections over the past few years, so landlords have to stay current on notice requirements and eviction rules.
+The market softened when remote work took off and some tech workers left for cheaper cities.
+It's recovered, but the episode showed Seattle isn't as bulletproof as it looked pre-2020.